Why Holding in a Fart Can Be Harmful—Plus, 9 Ways to Fart Less

 Sometimes it seems as if a fart just disappears on its own.
 This is because your body can reabsorb the gases, at least temporarily.
 But they will find a way out, if not through flatulence then through belching or being exhaled in your breath, according to a study published in Digestive Diseases and Sciences.
 Yes, you read that right: your farts can come out through your mouth.

-A repeated habit of holding in gas could possibly lead to diverticulitis, a debilitating condition where pouches in the digestive tract, usually in the colon, become infected.
+A repeated habit of holding in gas could possibly increase the risk of diverticulitis, a debilitating condition where pouches in the digestive tract, usually in the colon, become infected.
 The result: pain, vomiting, constipation, or abdominal tenderness, says Dr. Sonpal.

 How to fart less